MotheoMLK/Valentines/README.md

     <h1>Pelontle, will you be my Valentine? 💘</h1>
     <p class="sub">
-      Our situation may not be prefect, but I want to spend a day with <b>you</b>.
+      Our situation may not be perfect, but I want to spend a day with <b>you</b>.
       And honestly… hopefully lot of days after that too. 🌙
     </p>